kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ```
-* Change Player attributes in runtime (setKDPAttribute), which modifies Player attributes, such as a label on a Player UI:
+* Change Player attributes in runtime (setKDPAttribute): Modifies Player attributes, such as a label on a Player UI:

 ```objective_c